-8.1.
+8.3.
 Who will approve grants?

-The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+The Minister decides which grants to approve taking into account the recommendations of the assessment panel and the availability of grant funds.

 The Minister's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

 - any conditions attached to the offer of grant funding.